 Deborah Willis is a venerable photographer, author, curator, and historian well-known for her extensive contributions to the history of black photography.
-Throughout her career, familial love has served as important inspiration in her own practice and in her scholarly pursuits.
+Throughout her career, familial love has served as an important inspiration in her own practice and in her scholarly pursuits.
 She has worked closely with her own son, Hank Willis Thomas, and curated exhibitions centering on the personal histories of black families through photography.
-She not only dedicated her career to reexamining African-American imagery but also works and mentors young artists and students who are developing their own voice.
+She not only dedicated her career to reexamining African-American imagery but also works and mentors young artists and students who are developing their own voices.

 PLUS: I read that you were interested in photography from a young age.
 Can you pinpoint an exact moment when you realized you wanted to be an artist?
 Did you experience a sort of epiphany?

 DEBORAH WILLIS: When I was growing up, my older sister read a lot and loved fairy tales.
 Every week from the time I was six until I was 12, we went to the local library in North Philadelphia to select a book to read together.
 I always looked for books that had photographs in them.
 And I remember when I was seven years old, I discovered a small book, The Sweet Flypaper of Life by Roy DeCarava and Langston Hughes.
 I was spellbound by the light in those photographs and by the subjects– black women that looked beautiful and like the women in my family.

 I was also introduced to photography early on because my dad was obsessed with his Rolleiflex camera and photographed the family often.
 My mother also had a beauty shop in our house and had a number of picture magazines.
 I think the epiphany was the culmination of all those things— family photographs, magazine images, and discovery storytelling through photographs.

 P: What practitioners from other disciplines have influenced your worldview?